IFB-ElixirFr/sandboxbioscenarios/linux_basics_session05/steps/step06.md

 # Debugging errors

-"Errare humanum est": When writing command lines, mistakes are common.
+*Errare humanum est*: When writing command lines, mistakes are common.
 That's why it's essential to carefully read error messages.
 Below, we highlight some errors that may be encountered when running `seqkit` and explain how to identify, interpret, and fix them.

 ## Example 1: invalid command